 Perfect for: a multi-day adventure with a variety of white and open water

-The Great Glen Canoe Trail is Scotland’s first dedicated long-distance canoe trail, leading from Fort William to Inverness.
+The Great Glen Canoe Trail is the first dedicated long-distance canoe trail in Scotland, leading from Fort William to Inverness.
 It’s an epic 60-mile journey along the Caledonian Canal, and across the open waters of Loch Lochy and the infamous Loch Ness.

 Thrillseekers will enjoy navigating the Class II and III white water at Torcastle Rapids (which beginners should portage), while the waters can get choppy at Loch Ness - newcomers to kayaking should not embark on the journey without a guide.
 You’ll be amply rewarded for your hard work with some stunning scenery, especially around Loch Lochy, where the silhouettes of Ben Nevis and the Grey Corries slope steeply down to the forested shoreline.